riosmichael/slug-framework/README.md

 Features
 ---
-* Easily wire business validation classes
+* Validation framework that will easily wire business validation classes
-* Easily wire classes that implements business rules
+* Business Process framework that easily wire classes that implements business rules
 * Help production support developers to easily understand the code